 Under the MRL, a Maryland real estate investment trust generally cannot merge with, or convert into, another entity unless advised by its board of trustees and approved by the affirmative vote of shareholders holding at least two-thirds of the shares entitled to vote on the matter unless a lesser percentage (but not less than a majority of all of the votes entitled to be cast on the matter) is set forth in the trust's declaration of trust.
-Our declaration of trust also provides that these actions may be approved by the affirmative vote of a majority of all of the votes entitled to be cast on the matter) of all of the votes entitled to be cast on the matter.
+Our declaration of trust advised by our board of trustees and approved by the affirmative vote of a majority of all of the votes entitled to be cast on the matter.
 Our declaration of trust also provides that we may sell or transfer all or substantially all of our assets if advised by our board of trustees and approved by the affirmative vote of a majority of all the votes entitled to be cast on the matter.
 However, many of our operating assets are held by our subsidiaries, and these subsidiaries may be able to sell all or substantially all of their assets or merge with another entity without the approval of our shareholders.